Skip to main content

 Data security policies govern the use of company devices and networks to help prevent data breaches.

-Data security policies are essential
+Data security policies are essential - but only if people follow them.

 These policies can include remote wipe protocols, regular backups, and sign-in/out policies for particularly sensitive devices.